 The Red Lion

-This was built in 1768 and replaced an older one by Lord Ilchester.
-The Arms of Lord Ilchester still hang above the door.
+This was built in 1768 and replaced an older one which had been built by Lord Ilchester.
+The arms of Lord Ilchester still hang above the door.

-At this time Somerton was a thriving coaching centre, where travellers would stop to rest, drink and change horses.
-Somerton was ideal for this, because it was on a main route to many large towns of the time such as London, Exeter, Bath and Bridgwater.
+At this time Somerton was a thriving coaching centre, where coaches would stop to change horses and travellers could rest and drink .
+Somerton was ideal for this, because it was on a main route to many large towns of the time such as London, Exeter, Bath and Dorchester.